IkelosOne/APE-Library/readme.md

 # Smart monkeys

 Initially made as a collection of useful functions by Arun, Pablo and Elia.
-This fork is a continuation made by Arun Osborn
+A fork was temporarily maintained by Arun Osborn before being merged back here for further development.

 # Documentation